13 Weeks Pregnant

 Frequently Asked Questions

 Q: I’m showing at 13 weeks.
-Twin?
+Is it twins?
 A: Not necessarily.
-Body type, core strength, uterine position, prior pregnancies all affect.
-First pregnancy + athletic core (you) = later show.
-Ultrasound confirms [2].
+Body type, core strength, uterine position, and prior pregnancies all affect when you show.
+A first pregnancy with athletic core often shows later.
+An ultrasound will confirm whether you’re carrying one or two [2].

 Q: I have round ligament pain.
 Is something wrong?
-A: No. Sharp, brief, one-sided pain in lower belly/groin is round ligament stretching.
-Worse with sudden movement, coughing, sneezing.
-Gentle stretches, warm bath, support belt help [1].
+A: No. A sharp, brief, one-sided pain in your lower belly or groin is the round ligament stretching.
+It’s worse with sudden movement, coughing, or sneezing.
+Gentle stretches, a warm bath, and a support belt all help [1].

 Q: Can I sleep on my back now?
-A: Still safe.
-ACOG: avoid back-sleeping after week 20 due to vena cava compression.
-Side-sleeping (especially left) preferred as pregnancy advances [2].
+A: Still safe for now.
+ACOG recommends avoiding back-sleeping after week 20 due to vena cava compression.
+Side-sleeping (especially on your left) is preferred as your pregnancy advances [2].

 For Dads

-- Take a lead on major planning items — hospital choice (Washington Hospital, Kaiser your area, UCSF?), OB vs. midwife vs. both, pediatrician research (your area has many — start asking friends).
-Use a shared doc.
+- Take the lead on major planning items — hospital choice, OB versus midwife versus both, and pediatrician research (there are many in the area — start asking friends).
+Use a shared doc to track it all.

-- Reconnect with your partner — first trimester survival is over.
-Plan dates, intimacy, non-baby talk.
-The “honeymoon trimester” is real; lean in.
+- Reconnect with your partner — first-trimester survival mode is over.
+Plan dates, intimacy, and conversations that aren’t about the baby.
+The “honeymoon trimester” is real, so lean into it.

-- Read The Expectant Father Ch.
-7 — second trimester sexual changes, emotional shifts.
+- Read The Expectant Father, Chapter 7 — it covers second-trimester sexual changes and emotional shifts.

-- Pray for healthy placenta formation — fully functional now, supporting baby through second trimester.
+- Pray for healthy placenta formation — it’s fully functional now, supporting your baby through the second trimester.

 Sources